lighthart/GridBundle/README.md

         'route'         Either raw text for the route, or an array of data with the key being a symfony alias for a route, and the value being an array of parameters for said route

+FAQ: Why is my button missing?
+FOA: If the router fails, the exception will be caught and the button silently omitted.

 Step 5.
 Hydrate the grid and pass it to a twig